lupyuen/lupyuen.github.io/src/rusti2c.md

   ).expect("open failed");
 ```

-We begin by opening the I2C Port "__dev/i2c0__", configured for 400 kHz.
+We begin by opening the I2C Port "__/dev/i2c0__", configured for 400 kHz.

+(This halts with an error if the I2C Port doesn't exist)

 _What's __nuttx_embedded_hal__?_